ln9815/dailyrun/README.md

 # Daily Run tool
-## How to install
+## How to use
-colne to local, run it in venv.

-    pip install -e .
-    pip install build
-    python -m build

-then you can get dailyrun-0.1.0-py3-none-any.whl in folder dist. and install it with pip
+this script will run the specified command at the specified time points every day. download whl file from folder dist, and install it with pip

     pip install dailyrun-0.1.0-py3-none-any.whl

-## How to use
-this script will run the specified command at the specified time points every day.
 Used as following:

     Usage: dailyrun [OPTIONS]